dmarrazzo/rh-bpm-notes/install.md

  * org.kie.demo: Enables external clone of a demo application from GitHub.
 This System Property takes precedence over org.kie.example.
 Default: true
  * org.kie.example: Enables example structure composed by Repository, Organization Unit and Project.
 Default: false
  * org.kie.server.mode: development / production
+ * org.uberfire.nio.git.http.host: If the HTTP daemon is enabled, it uses this property as the host identifier.
+This is an informative property that is used to display how to access the Git repository over HTTP.
+The HTTP still relies on the servlet container.
+Default value: localhost.
+ * org.uberfire.nio.git.http.hostname: If the HTTP daemon is enabled, it uses this property as the host name identifier.
+This is an informative property that is used to display how to access the Git repository over HTTP.
+The HTTP still relies on the servlet container.
+Default value: localhost.
+ * org.uberfire.nio.git.http.port: If the HTTP daemon is enabled, it uses this property as the port number.
+This is an informative property that is used to display how to access the Git repository over HTTP.
+The HTTP still relies on the servlet container.
+Default value: 8080.
+ * org.uberfire.nio.git.ssh.hostname: If the SSH daemon is enabled, it uses this property as local host name identifier.
+Default value: localhost.

 ## LDAP